bmoers/sn-better-mid-cluster-mgmt/README.md

 ### Business Rule

 - [MID Server Cluster Management] on 'ecc_queue', to re assign the job to a load balance or failover agent
+- [Better MID Server Cluster Management](better-mid-cluster-mgm.js) on 'ecc_queue', as a replacement for above

 ### Script Action